syncfusion-content/winui-docs/winui/Circular-Charts/Getting-Started.md

 Create a `ViewModel` instance and set it as the chart's `DataContext`.
 This enables property binding from `ViewModel` class.

+N> Add namespace of `ViewModel` class to your XAML Page if you prefer to set `DataContext` in XAML.

 {% tabs %}

 {% highlight xaml %}